hwilliams15/frontend-nanodegree-mobile-portfolio/README.md

 ```

 ### Resize pizzas
 * Resize pizza is just setting the width of the pizza to be a percentage of the window width.
 All the other stuff is not needed and overly complicated.
-I just used the provided size switcher function and multiplied by the window width.
+THe provided sizeSwitcher function is multiplied by the window width to get the new pizza width.
 ```javascript
 var newWidth = sizeSwitcher(size) * windowWidth + 'px';
 ```
-* I also removed retrieving the random pizzas selector out of the for loop which hurts performance.
+* Retrieving the random pizzas inside the for loop hurts performance.
+This was done before entering the loop.
-* I took retrieval of the offsetWidth outside of the for loop which causes layout.
+* offsetWidth is a call which causes layout.
+It was being called every iteration of the loop.
+This was moved to a variable before entering the loop.
 ```javascript
 var windowWidth = document.querySelector("#randomPizzas").offsetWidth;
 ```